douglas86/history-of-london/README.md

 ![wireframe-4.png](assets%2Fimages%2Freadme%2Fscreenshots%2Fwireframe-4.png)<br>
 Bottom of design

-This was a second Idea that I had, I was going to do a website on the different companies on the London Underground.
+This was a second idea that I had, I was going to do a website on the different companies on the London Underground.
-One of the Main reasons for not doing it was that there was to many to choose from.
+One of the Main reasons for not doing it was that there were too many to choose from.

 ![wireframe-5.png](assets%2Fimages%2Freadme%2Fscreenshots%2Fwireframe-5.png)<br>
 Top of design